 Waqar has worked for L&Q for more than 20 years and was appointed Group Finance Director in 2008.

-Taking on the Exec lead for the L&Q Foundation has enabled Waqar to further support the Foundation in creating long term sustainable partnerships with other like-minded charities investing in the social fabric of the areas that we work in.
+Waqar has supported L&Q in taking on commercial activities, strategic joint ventures and vertical integration in both operational and development functions to generate significant financial strength to maximise our social impact.
+He has further supported the L&Q Foundation in creating long term sustainable partnerships with other like-minded charities investing in the social fabric of the areas we work in.

 He is a Chartered Accountant and Licensed Insolvency Practitioner, a Fellow of the Chartered Institute of Securities and Investment and a Fellow of the Association of Business Recovery Professionals.

 Fayann has been an L&Q resident for over 20 years and an involved resident for over 15 years.